canonical/lxd/doc/api-extensions.md

 Introductes a "Location" field in the leases list.
 This is used when querying a cluster to show what node a particular lease was found on.

+## resources\_cpu\_socket
+Add Socket field to CPU resources in case we get out of order socket information.